-If you have already started feeling a touch alienated and confused, start with Darrell Huff’s How to Lie with Statistics (published in 1954 and widely available, in print or second hand, from about $5.)
+If you have already started feeling a touch alienated and confused, start with Darrell Huff’s How to Lie with Statistics (first published in 1954 and widely available, in print or second hand.)

 I chose this book as my Survey Book of the Month for March 2011 because I’ve loved it ever since I bought my first copy as a teenager.
 It’s a witty guide to the basics such as:

 - the difference between a mean and a mode

 - the concept that correlation does not equal causation